-- 6a.
-With the generator running, turn the fuel select dial to the "GASOLINE OFF" position and allow the generator to run until the engine stops from fuel starvation.
-This may take a few minutes. - 6b.
-Turn the fuel select dial to the "ENGINE STOP" position and allow generator to cool completely before continuing. - 7.
-Remove the spark plug cap and spark plug and pour about a tablespoon of oil into the cylinder. - 8.
-Pull the recoil cord slowly to crank the engine to distribute the oil and lubricate the cylinder. - 9.
-Install the spark plug and spark plug cap. - 10.
-Clean the generator according to Cleaning the Generator. - 11.
+- 1. Be sure all appliances are disconnected from the generator. - 2.
+Add a properly formulated fuel stabilizer to the gasoline tank. - 3.
+Start engine by following directions in the Starting the Engine section. - 4.
+Run the generator for 10 minutes so the treated gasoline cycles through the fuel system and carburetor. - 5.
+Turn the EZ Start dial to the "GASOLINE VALVE OFF" position. - Let the engine run until fuel starvation has stopped the engine. - After fuel has run out and the engine has stopped, turn the EZ Start dial to the "STOP" position and allow the engine to cool. - 8.
+Remove maintenance cover. - Remove the spark plug and pour about a tablespoon of oil into the cylinder. - 10.
+SLOWLY pull the recoil to rotate the engine to distribute and lubricate the cylinder. - 11.
+Re-install the spark plug and spark plug wire. - 12.
+Re-install the maintenance cover. - 13.
+Clean the generator according to Cleaning the Generator. - 14.
 Store the generator in a cool, dry place out of direct sunlight.

-Long Term Storage (over 1 year)
+Long Term Storage (more than 1 year)